Patryk-Grzegorczyk/ue5-multiplayer-inventory-system/README.md

 B = 2 x 2 item
 ```

-## Rotation
+## Item Rotation

 Rotation swaps the item's width and height.

-Before committing the change, the component performs the same bounds and overlap checks used for normal placement.
-This prevents an item from being rotated into an invalid or occupied space.
+Before applying the rotation, the new dimensions are validated against the grid bounds and existing items.
+This prevents an item from being rotated into an invalid or occupied position.

-## Networking
+## Multiplayer & Replication

-Inventory mutations are server-authoritative:
+Inventory mutations are handled through server-authoritative operations.

 ```text
 Client